qopci/JavaHomework/README.md

 # Student Grades Program

-My Java program manages a list of students and their grades, using `Hash Map` and an `Array List`.
+My Java program manages a list of students and their grades for different subjects, using a `Hash Map` and an `Array List`.
+The results of the program are visible in the Terminal, under the `Output` section.

 ## Two Topics Covered
 - HashMap